Manikranth/Notes/Dockers/Notes.md

 sudo usermod -a -G docker ec2-user

-When you install dDocker in the linic you have to install the docker machine and Docker compose:
+When you install Docker in the linux you have to install the docker machine and Docker compose

 Docker machine:
 ----------------
 base=https://github.com/docker/machine/releases/download/v0.16.0 &&